beala/xkcd-password/README.md

 You can clone the whole repo, but all that's needed is the `xkpa.py` and `dict` file.
 Put them in the same directory or change the default dictionary path (see instructions below).
 To run, you can make the script executable:

     chmod +x xkpa.py
     ./xkpa.py

 Or you can run the script through the Python interpreter:

     python xkpa.py

 ##Usage##

 ```
 % ./xkpa.py -h
-usage: xkpa.py [-h] [-n] [-d D] [-x] [-i] [-s S] [-l L] [-m] [w]
+usage: xkpa.py [-h] [-n] [-d DICT_PATH] [-x] [-i] [-s SEPARATOR] [-l LENGTH]
+               [-c COUNT] [-m]
+               [w]

 Generate an xkcd style password.

-positional arguments:
+positial arguments:
   w             The number of words in the password.
 Defaults to 4.

-optional arguments:
+optial arguments:
   -h, --help    show this help message and exit
   -n            Disable printing a newline at the end of the password.
-Good for
+Good
-              piping to the clipboard.
+                for piping to the clipboard.
-  -d D        The dictionary file.
-Defaults to ./dict.
+  -d DICT_PATH  The dictiary file.
+Defaults to /home/beala/pyth/xkcd-
+                pass/dict.
-  -x          Disable excluding special characters and punctuation.
+  -x            Disable excluding special characters and punctuati.
-  -i          Enable showing password information (entropy, etc).
+  -i            Enable showing password informati (entropy, etc).
-  -s S        Delimit words with a given character/string.
+  -s SEPARATOR  Delimit words with a given character/string.
-  -l L        The maximum word length.
-Words must be at or below this length.
+  -l LENGTH     The maximum word length.
+Words must be at or below this
+                length.
+  -c COUNT      Number of passwords to generate.
+Defaults to 1.
   -m            Enable the low memory algorithm.

 http://xkcd.com/936/
 ```